 Wireless Reading Device - Do You Want One?!

 Are you looking for a wireless reading device?
-Although it's
+Although

 You'll see them go by many different names: